spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/20-Week/02-Day/02-Day-LessonPlan.md

 * Students identify proper use cases of Context API, while staying aware of its shortcomings.

-* Students can utilize a combination of Context Objects, Providers, and Consumers to manage global state.
+* Students can utilize a combination of Context Objects, Providers, and consumers via the `useContext` Hook to manage global state.

 * Students can use multiple Context Providers to manage complex state.